Bedford Falls (It's a Wonderful Life): Bailey Park and Potter's Field

 Bailey Park and Potter's Field are two different housing developments.
 Potter's Field is owned by Henry F. Potter and through his bank, while Bailey Park is owned by residents who have received mortgages through the Bailey Brothers Building and Loan.
 Bailey Park was built just south of Mount Bedford and north of the town.
 Potter's Field is a play on the term potter's field, which refers for a place for the burial of unknown or indigent people.

-Most people who live in the Potter homes are very poor people and can't afford to live anywhere else.
+Most people who live in the Potter homes are very poor and cannot afford to live anywhere else.
 Even this slum housing is not truly affordable, as Potter's organization charges very high rents for their properties, while skimping on amenities.
 This had provided the impetus for the Building and Loan to open their own Bailey Park development, which featured higher-quality homes at more affordable prices, and chance for people of modest means to build equity in them.
 Many residents, including the Martini family (William Edmunds and Argentina Brunetti) are able to move out of Potter's Field to Bailey Park with the help of the Building and Loan.